ManimCommunity/manim-voiceover/docs/source/services.rst

 :py:class:`~elevenlabs.ElevenLabsService`
 ******************************************

 `ElevenLabs <https://www.elevenlabs.io/>`__ offers one of the most natural sounding speech service APIs.
+It has a range of realistic and emotive voices, and also allows you to clone your own voice by uploading a few minutes of your speech.
 To use it, you will need to create an account at `Eleven Labs <https://elevenlabs.io/sign-up>`__.

 .. tip::
     ElevenLabs currently offers free TTS of 10,000 characters/month and up to 3 custom voices.